 Garry Kasparov (I guess it should be ‘Harry’ but never mind), the 13th world champion in chess, has produced a piece for The Opinion Journal (i.e., WSJ).
 It’s pretty much the same old neocon propaganda, and as all modern propaganda goes, every reasonable person would find a few statements there that she would agree with.
-One would think a great chess player–possessing undoubtedly of superior mental capabilities–might invent a few original arguments instead of rehashing old, boring stuff–but never forget this world is built around specialization.
+One would think a great chess player–possessing undoubtedly of superior mental capabilities–might invent a few original arguments instead of rehashing old, boring stuff–but this world is built on specialization.
 And, by the way, how much would you trust Bobby Fischer’s political judgment?

 I must admit to a personal bias here, though.
 I have always disliked Garry–‘always’ being ‘since 1984’.
 Instinctively so–just as I instinctively dislike George Bush, instinctively mistrust Putin, and instinctively liked Yeltsin.
 There are plenty of conservative and not so conservative writers on both sides of the ocean who have long refuted most of Kasparov’s points.
 Here’s something I particularly enjoyed.

 At the same time, Al Jazeera isn’t examining Vladimir Putin’s war against Muslims in Chechnya.
 All of Chechnya is one big Abu Ghraib, but the Islamic world pays scant attention to the horrible crimes there because Mr. Putin shares their distaste for liberal democracy.